rkulla/vimogen/README.md

 Motivation: Many plugins that I use (vim-go, syntastic, etc.) get updated a lot and I wanted an easy way to keep my copies updated.
 I also wanted a better way to install all of my favorite plugins at once whenever I install a new operating system.
 The alternatives either didn't use Git or required configuration and other stuff I didn't like.

-Unlike the popular `vim-plug` and `vundle' managers, vimogen keeps your vimrc file smaller, as you put your plugin list in a separate file (.vimogen_repos) rather than inside your vimrc.
+Unlike the popular `vim-plug` and `vundle` managers, vimogen keeps your vimrc file smaller, as you put your plugin list in a separate file (.vimogen_repos) rather than inside your vimrc.
 This was a major design intention of vimogen.

 In fact, with Vimogen you can use the same `.vimrc` across multiple machines, but have separate manifest files for each machine.
 This is useful if you don't want to use development plugins on a production machine, and so on.

-Don't worry, finding Git URLs for all of your plugins is actually very easy because vim.org mirrors them all on Github <a href="https://github.com/vim-scripts">here</a>.
+Finding Git URLs for all of your plugins is easy because vim.org mirrors them all on Github <a href="https://github.com/vim-scripts">here</a>.
 You can also use Bitbucket or any other Git repository location if you need to.

 ## Usage